ColinZhou29/Portfolio/Proj#5 HR Analytics/README.md

 - **Employee Engagement**: Improve job satisfaction by understanding which job roles and departments face the most dissatisfaction and attrition.

 ## Data Insights
-### -Attrition by Gender:
+### Attrition by Gender:
 - Female employees face a higher attrition rate (38.82%) compared to males (56.12%).
 - Detailed attrition analysis across various age groups for both genders.

-### -Job Role Insights:
+### Job Role Insights:

-High attrition rates are observed in sales and research-related roles, emphasizing the need for tailored retention strategies.
+-High attrition rates are observed in sales and research-related roles, emphasizing the need for tailored retention strategies.

-Age and Attrition:
+### Age and Attrition:

-Younger employees under 25 have the highest attrition rate (29.11%), suggesting a potential focus area for development and retention strategies for early-career employees.
+- Younger employees under 25 have the highest attrition rate (29.11%), suggesting a potential focus area for development and retention strategies for early-career employees.

-Conclusion
+## Conclusion
 The HR Analytics Dashboard is a powerful tool for HR departments looking to make data-driven decisions.
 By analyzing employee attrition, demographics, and job satisfaction, organizations can better understand their workforce dynamics and take proactive steps to improve employee retention and satisfaction.